almog2290/Spotting-Suspicious-Citations-/Capstone Project Phase B/Code/README.md

-# Spotting Suspicious Citations (Code Implementation)
+# Running instructions

 This project aims to identify suspicious citations in academic papers using machine learning models.
+The code implementation needs to be set up and run as follows:

 ## Running the Project on Colab Notebook